Frequently Asked Questions

 How are the various leagues set up to determine what teams play each other?

 There is a league for each gender and for each grade from 1st through high school.
-Because of development differences there is a 9th grade league and a high school league for boys, while for girls there is a high school league for 9th-12th grades.
+Because of development differences there is a 9/10th grade league and an 11/12th grade league for boys, while for girls there is a high school league for 9th-12th grades.
 Each league is run by a commissioner who is guided by VYI rules and regulations but who may adjust rules appropriately, and with league approval to run a league as he sees fit.
 Commissioners report to the overall House League commissioner who reports to the VYI Board of Directors.

 What is the Friendship League?